Hi, writers.

 Follow-up

-If you haven’t heard from me within one month, feel free to follow-up on your original submission.
-I do my best to respond to all queries, but *gestures wildly at the world*
+If you haven’t heard from me within six weeks, feel free to follow-up on your original submission.
+I do my best to respond to all queries, but *gestures wildly at the world*.

 Questions?